A RESIDENT has hit out at a council ‘jobsworth’ for painting a white line around a dead fox on the road.

 Mr Napier, of West Bay, stopped to photograph the gap because he was ‘astonished’ to see it.

 He said there had been no attempts made to move the road kill.

 Mr Napier reported the dead fox to West Dorset District Council who told him they would remove the animal.

 He said: “It must have been there for a few days because the smell was awful, maybe that’s why the people painting the road didn’t want to touch it.

 “I’m amazed really, they are going to have to go back and paint and fill in the gap at great expense.

-“I’m sure they’ll come up with some excuse like it isn’t part of their job description to move dead animals but it doesn’t take much to move it out of the way or contact someone else in the council to remove it.”
+“I’m sure they’ll come up with some excuse like it isn’t part of their job description to move dead animals but it doesn’t take much to move it out of the way or contact someone else in the council

 A spokesman from Dorset County Council said the white lines were painted by an external contractor.

 She added: “We will definitely go and touch up the lines now that we are aware of this.”

 She said that because the council used an external contractor she couldn’t comment on the reasons for leaving the fox and painting around it.